 - NSF CAREER Award (2008)

-- Invention of Metal Assisted Chemical Etching (MacEtch) for high aspect ratio semiconductor nanostructure fabrication, with five patents awarded and two more pending.
+- Invention of Metal Assisted Chemical Etching (MacEtch) for high aspect ratio semiconductor nanostructure fabrication, with fix patents awarded and several more pending.

-- Invention of miniaturized passive electronic devices including inductors, transformers, transmission lines, etc. using self-rolled-up microtubes, with one patent awarded and three more pending.
+- Invention of miniaturized passive electronic devices including inductors, transformers, filters, transmission lines, etc. using self-rolled-up membrane nanotechnology, with three patents awarded and three more pending.

 - Invention of planar III-V nanowires by selective lateral epitaxy for scalable high performance nanoelectronic applications, with one patent awarded, best paper award, and cover article in Nano Letters.